ADITYA01052003/Vehicle_Management_System_Project/README.md

 *Seller Perspective:*

-Register or log in to list vehicles for sale.
+-Register or log in to list vehicles for sale.

-Provide vehicle details, photos, and pricing.
+-Provide vehicle details, photos, and pricing.

-Manage listings and respond to buyer inquiries.
+-Manage listings and respond to buyer inquiries.

-Receive direct payments from buyers upon vehicle sale.
+-Receive direct payments from buyers upon vehicle sale.

 **Acknowledgements**

 1.Thank you to all contributors who have helped improve the Vehicle Management System.

 2.Inspired by the need for a convenient platform for buying and selling used vehicles.